-- Nearly 60% of ACA-accredited camps offer ropes course activities or have other constructed adventure/challenge facilities.
-(2014 ACA Sites, Facilities, Programs Report)
+- 63% of ACA-accredited camps offer ropes course activities or have other constructed adventure/challenge facilities.
+(2017 ACA Sites, Facilities, Programs Report)

-- Nearly half of camps report having community service or good deed programs incorporated into their programs.
+- Half of camps report having community service or good deed programs incorporated into their programs.
 The top projects conducted at camps were community clean-ups, food drives, recycling programs, and volunteering with senior citizens and hospital patients.
-(2014 ACA Sites, Facilities, Programs Report)
+(2017 ACA Sites, Facilities, Programs Report)

 - Technology: Of the approximately 2,400 ACA-accredited camps, 86% use a Web site and 80% use social networking sites for marketing purposes.
 74% of camps do not allow campers to use personal electronic devices at any time.
 84% of camps use handwritten correspondence (letters/postcards) as a means of communication between campers and parents.
 (ACA 2013 Emerging Issues Survey)

 - Enrollment Trends: 82% of camps report enrollment that stayed the same or increased within the past five years, and 50% of camps are reportedly 90-99% full.
 (ACA Fall 2015 Enrollment Survey)